Cody Yellowstone Road Trips — The Beartooth Pass and More

 The Bighorn Mountain Loop

 Another all-day adventure, the Bighorn Mountain Loop makes its way northeast from to the Bighorn Canyon and Pryor Mountain Wild Horse Range, which is home to more than 120 free-roaming wild horses.
 You’ll also come upon a mysterious 74-foot stone circle along this route.
 What is it?
-Nobody is entirely sure, but scientists think it had religious or astronomical implications for an ancient Native American tribe.
+No one is entirely sure, but scientists think it had religious or astronomical implications for an ancient Native American tribe.
 The Bighorn Mountain Loop also makes its way through the town of Greybull, home of fascinating dinosaur fossil beds.
 The route then makes its way west back to Cody, but not before offering some fantastic views of the Absaroka Range’s jagged ridges and the iconic Heart Mountain to the north.

 (Photo: @m.imhoff.photo)